jose-renato-m/gostack_nodejs_fundamentals/README.md

 ## 💻Used Technologies

-The challenge has been developed using the folloein technologies:
+The challenge has been developed using the following technologies:

 - [Node.js](https://nodejs.org/en/)
 - [TypeScript](https://www.typescriptlang.org/)